Guidelines for Grant Seekers

 - Efforts which will require a commitment for long-term financial support.

-Requests for funding should be mailed to:
+Inquiries for funding should be delivered to our office or mailed to:

 Lenawee Community Foundation

-Have Questions?
-Contact Us for additional information or help!
+Contact us for additional information or help.